 Any NM message contains the NM protocol data unit (NMPDU).
-The NMPDU defined hereafter represents the OSEK-NM data to be communicated in order to control NM performance.
+The NMPDU defined hereafter represents the OSEK NM data to be communicated in order to control NM performance.

-In order to fulfil all requirements in regard to communication and NM the NMPDU contains the following elements
+In order to fulfil all requirements with regards to communication and NM the NMPDU contains the following elements

-NM address field
+- NM address field

-- source Id - destination Id
+- source Id

+- destination Id

-NM control field
+- NM control field

 - OpCode

-NM data field optional
+- NM data field ^{optional}

 - application specific data

-The definition of network addresses is not dealt within OSEK.
+OSEK NM does not define network addresses.
 This parameter is dedicated to specific system design and therefore in the responsibility of the respective system developer.

 Address Field Control Field Data Field

 Source Id Dest.
 Id OpCode Data

-mandatory optional
+] mandatory optional

 re res Ring Message (4 types)

 Alive Message (2 types)

 Limp Home Message (2 types)

-Table 1 NMPDU - the representation of the data is not fixed To guarantee the interoperability the data representation and the NMPDU encoding and decoding algorithms have to be fixed.
+Table 1NMPDU - the representation of the data is not fixedTo guarantee the interoperability the data representation and the NMPDUencoding and decoding algorithms have to be fixed.

-It is necessary to initialise the reserved area of the OpCode for future expansions.
-Whenever a network management message is received and transmitted after T{Typ}, the reserved part of the OpCode is copied to the transmitted message.
+It is necessary to initialize the reserved area of the OpCode for future expansions.
+Whenever a network management message is received and transmitted after T{Typ} , the reserved part of the OpCode is copied to the transmitted message.